xinyzhang9/alexa_projects/README.md

 # alexa_projects
 I plan to create some applications using Amazon Alexa Service.
 # ClashRoyaleHelper
-ClashRoyaleHelper responds to user's query on the cards of Clash Royale.
+ClashRoyaleHelper responds to user's query on the cards of Clash Royale with the helper of Amazon Lambda Function.
 Alexa will responds with a detailed description on that card.
-For example, user can say "Alexa, can you tell me something about a knight?", Alexa will answers "A tough melee fighter.
+For example, user can say "Alexa, can you tell me something about a knight?"
+Alexa will answers "A tough melee fighter.
 The Barbarian's handsome, cultured cousin.
 Rumor has it that he was knighted based on the sheer awesomeness of his mustache alone."